 Remember – not ALL plants need to be pruned for autumn.
 If you have rhododendrons, azaleas and lilac, that bloom in spring for instance, don’t cut these back.
 Just a light trim after they bloom is okay.
 You don’t want to accidentally prune the flowers.

 There is a phenomenon called “transpiration” in your landscape plants in winter.
 It means that they lose moisture faster than they can take it in.
 This can cause severe damage to the leafy tissue of the plants.
 If this keeps happening over a few winters, the leaves will permanently disappear and that affects photosynthesis.

-You can winter protect your plants with a few sprays to protect them from the cold weather.
+You can winter protect your lawn and plants with a few sprays to protect them from the cold weather.
 Perhaps three times is enough through Autumn.
 These sprays are not 100% fool-proof, but they will certainly go a long way towards protecting the health of your plants.

 Green landscaping has nothing to do with just having more plant life.
 It’s a commonly held misconception that having lots of plants, trees, and turf is automatically going to be better for the environment.
 You might feel more in tune with nature while you’re enjoying your extensively groomed and maintained yard, but the amount of resources that go into many such areas is astounding.